Florida to Illinois Car Shipping

 Yes.
 It is important that you, or another adult that you trust, is there for pickup and delivery of your vehicle.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-Open auto transport uses open trailers where your car is exposed to weather and road debris.
-This is the most common and affordable option, costing about 50% less than enclosed transport.
-Your vehicle will be secure but not protected from rain, dust, or small rocks.
+Open auto transport uses open-air trailers that expose your vehicle to weather and road elements during the Florida to Illinois journey.
+It’s the most popular and affordable option, costing about 50% less than enclosed transport.
+Most standard vehicles ship this way safely.

-When you book your car shipment, simply provide your pickup address in Florida and your delivery address in Illinois.
-Our carrier will come directly to your home, office, or preferred location to collect your vehicle.
-Then, they’ll deliver it right to your door at your destination.
+Here’s how it works: When you book your shipment, simply provide your pickup address in Florida and your delivery address in Illinois.
+Our carrier will come to these exact locations whenever possible.
+This saves you time and eliminates the need to drop off or pick up your vehicle at a terminal.

-Door-to-door service is included in most of our Florida to Illinois auto transport quotes at no extra charge.
-It’s just one more way we make car shipping simple and stress-free for our customers.
+Door-to-door service is included in our standard Florida to Illinois auto transport quotes at no extra charge.
+It’s the most popular option because it’s convenient and hassle-free.

 Many Auto Transport companies try to tease customers with lower rates, only to surprise you with “hidden costs” later.
 At Sherpa Auto Transport, we do things differently.
 We provide one locked-in price upfront and stick to it.
 If unexpected costs arise, we pay them out of our own pocket.